exadel-inc/esl/README.md

 You can choose from the variety of component's templates ([UIP Snippets](src/plugins/snippets-list/README.md)), play with the component's settings ([UIP Settings](src/plugins/settings/README.md)) or even change its markup ([UIP Editor](src/plugins/editor/README.md))!
-You can also manage Playground visual appearance by our options ([UIP Options](src/plugins/snippets/options/README.md))

 Every element (except the *UIP Root*) isn't required, so you can combine them the way you want.